Air Conditioner Repair Checklist

 - Switch off the electrical current fully at the breaker or outdoor lever.

 - Clear yard debris around the AC.
 Once you’ve gotten rid of larger debris within a two-foot range, you can use a paint brush or vacuum to carefully remove dirt from the unit’s fins.
-Misshapen fins can also impact performance, so you can attempt to straighten them with a blunt knife.
+Misshapen fins can also impact performance.

 - Use a hose nozzle to slowly remove gunk off the fins from inside the unit.
 Be careful to avoid getting moisture on the fan motor.